ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/create.md

 ### Preview

-The preview is available if the `channel_prefs_preview_url` is set **or** the [Pages Module](add-ons/pages.md) is installed and a Page URI and template have been set.
+A live preview of the entry is available if the `channel_prefs_preview_url` is set **or** the [Pages Module](add-ons/pages.md) is installed and a Page URI and template have been set.

-If neither is set, the preview button will link to channel preferences page where Preview URL can be set.
+If neither is set, the preview button will have an exclamation mark (!) and will link to channel preferences page where Preview URL can be set.

 The preview will open a split screen that allows a live preview of edits.
 The template used to display the preview is based on the Page fields if set and the channel preview URL otherwise.

-When preview is triggered, it is being displayed side-by-side with edit screen.
+When the preview is triggered, it is being displayed side-by-side with edit screen.
 The size of preview container can be adjusted with mouse dragging its border.
-The preview dynamic and is being updated as you change the fields.
+The preview is dynamically being updated as you change the fields.